uwescience/myria-website/docs/myria-ec2.markdown

 Instance i-7e2cd2a5 not started, retrying in 30 seconds...

 Your Myria cluster 'test-cluster' in the AWS 'us-west-2' region has been successfully restarted.
 The public hostnames of all nodes in this cluster have changed.
-You can view the new values by running `myria-cluster list test-cluster --region us-west-2`.
+You can view the new values by running `myria-cluster list test-cluster --region us-west-2` (note that the new coordinator has worker ID 0).
 ```

 ```